 Manawatu on 21%

 and Waikato on 27.3%

-The linked Excel file below further down this page shows the individual replies for all 1790 state primary schools in New Zealand, including those that haven’t responded:
+Further down this page (with yellow highlight) is a link to an Excel file showing the individual replies for all 1790 state primary schools in New Zealand, including those that haven’t responded:

 They are sorted in the left three columns by (a) regional council areas, (b) cities and (c) school names..